Remake (2003 film): Production

 Remake is the first feature film directed by Dino Mustafić and the first written by Zlatko Topčić.
 Mustafić said in an interview: "We need a cathartic films that talk about our recent past.
 They are just as important as a testimony to the evil and stupidity of war does not happen again."
 Topčić said: "The script is devoid of ideological and daily political tinge.
 This movie wants to be a movie of love, not hate."

 The film's script was published in 2002.

 Filming

 Filming took place in Paris, Sarajevo and other locations.
 Principal photography began in 2001.

 Release

-The film was released worldwide on January 23, 2003, by Forum and Terra Entertainment Inc. (US).
-It was released to cinemas throughout Bosnia and Herzegovina on February 22, 2003.
+The film was released worldwide on January 23, 2003, by Forum Sarajevo and Terra Entertainment Inc. It was released in Bosnia and Herzegovina on February 22, 2003.

 Music

 Musician Adi Lukovac and singer Emina Zečaj collaborated on the soundtrack for the film.